 Once I got the tank home, I found several great features:

 - The tank has a means for a secondary pick-up that bypasses the stock pump.
 This will allow the fitment of a back-up fuel pump if necessary.
+If you’re looking for vintage style gas pumps, check out Route 32 Auctions gas pumps.

 - The stock pump is a great performer, and moved nearly two gallons per minute during bench testing.